QuentinRa/blog.quentinra.dev/ensiie/igl/td8/xtend.md

 	String transition = sourceState + ";" + targetState;
 	if (transitions.contains(transition)) {
-		«««TODO Call entry, exit, doActivity, effect behaviors (if written in Java) in correct order according to the context (i.e. switch/cases) of this transition, the target state, and source state
+		«««TODO Call entry, exit, doActivity, effect behaviors (if written in Java) in the correct order according to the context (i.e. switch/cases) of this transition, the target state, and source state

 		currentState = targetState;
 	} else {